 Their responses will at least give you a better idea as to whether or not what they consider to be positive qualities in a good doctor are consistent with the qualities you're looking for in a doctor.

 Consumer sites such as Angie’s List allow you to view patient reviews and comments on different medical providers in your area, and to find the highest ranked medical providers in your city.

 In some cases, you need to be a member of these sites in order to view this information.
 There may be a membership fee, but it's usually low and well worth the investment.

 Your membership will normally transfer (at no cost) if you move to a new city or state, although you may have to update your address in order to find medical providers in your new location.

-Also, once you're a member, you too can leave feedback and rate providers based on your experiences with them, which is very helpful to other consumers who are also looking for great doctors.
+Also, once you're a member, you too can leave feedback and rate providers based on your experiences with them, which is very helpful to other consumers who are also looking for good doctors.